TahaRostami/TahaRostami.github.io/README.md

 # TahaRostami.github.io

- **Note**
-To potential supervisors, committee members, hiring managers, and others who are reviewing this repository to assess my implementation skills, I highly recommend visiting my website.
-In the 'NOTES' section, you can find a dedicated section titled 'Potential Questions,' where I have provided the necessary context for a more comprehensive assessment.
-[MyWebsite](https://taharostami.github.io/notes/)

 A Jekyll theme I designed and implemented for my website using W3.CSS and inspired by a template from W3schools